BesLogic/shared-configs/README.md

 ## VSCode

-Copy the [.vscode folder](/.vscode) into the root of your git project.\
+Copy the [.vscode folder](/.vscode) into the root of your project(s) workspace(s).\
 If using a devcontainer or a code-workspace, copy its content in the appropriate sections instead.

 Read the comments carefully, you will likely need to uncomment or modify a thing a two for your project.
 You can trim out configuration sections and extensions for languages your project doesn't use.

 ## EditorConfig

-Copy the [.editorconfig skeleton file](/.editorconfig) into the root of your git project.
+Copy the [.editorconfig skeleton file](/.editorconfig) into the root of your git project (even if you have multiple workspaces).

 ## dprint

-Add the following into your `.dprint.jsonc`:
+Add the following into your `.dprint.jsonc` at the root of your git project (even if you have multiple workspaces):

 ```jsonc
 {